Leopold III of Belgium: General strike of 1950

-On his return to Belgium on 22 July 1950, Leopold was met with one of the most violent general strikes in the history of Belgium.
-Three protesters were killed when the gendarmerie opened automatic fire upon the protesters.
+His return to Belgium on 22 July 1950 was met with one of the most violent general strikes in the history of Belgium.
+Three protesters were killed when the gendarmerie opened fire with automatic weapons.
 The country stood on the brink of civil war, and Belgian banners were replaced by Walloon flags in Liège and other municipalities of Wallonia.
 To avoid tearing the country apart, and to preserve the monarchy, Leopold decided on 1 August 1950 to delegate his powers and duties to his 20-year-old son Baudouin, making the latter regent.
-He abdicated on 16 July 1951 in favour of Baudouin, being urged to do so by the government.
+At the urging of the government, Leopold abdicated on 16 July 1951 in favour of Baudouin.
+If he had remained king until the day of his death, he would have ruled for 49 years, surpassing Leopold II as longest-reigning monarch of Belgium.

 Post-abdication life

 Leopold and his wife continued to advise King Baudouin until the latter's marriage in 1960.
 Some Belgian historians, such as Vincent Delcorps, speak of there having been a "diarchy" during this period.

 In retirement, he followed his passion as an amateur social anthropologist and entomologist and travelled the world, collecting zoological specimens.
 Two species of reptiles are named after him, Gehyra leopoldi and Polemon leopoldi.

-He went to Senegal and strongly criticized the French decolonization process, and he explored the Orinoco and the Amazon with Heinrich Harrer.

 Leopold died in 1983 in Woluwe-Saint-Lambert (Sint-Lambrechts-Woluwe) following emergency heart surgery.
 He was interred next to Queen Astrid in the royal vault at the Church of Our Lady of Laeken.
 Leopold's second wife, the Princess de Réthy, was later interred with them.

-Notable royal descendants

-As of 2023, two of Leopold's grandsons are reigning monarchs: Grand Duke Henri of Luxembourg since 2000, and King Philippe of Belgium since 2013.